azureossd/azureossd.github.io/_posts/2021-09-21-Deploying React.js application to Azure App Service with Azure DevOps-rule.md

 ![localhost](/media/2021/09/react_devops_demo5.png)

-Let’s open App.js file then modify Devops Demo like below and finally save to reload.
+Let’s open the App.js file and then modify Devops Demo like below and finally save to reload

 ![edit app.js](/media/2021/09/react_devops_demo6.png)

-Run npm start you would see that the application is running
+Run npm start and then you should see that the application is running

 ![app run](/media/2021/09/react_devops_demo7.png)

-re-load the browser and access the application again to view the modified content via localhost:3000
+Reload the browser and access the application again to view the modified content via localhost:3000

 ![localhost:3000](/media/2021/09/react_devops_demo8.png)